anseki/readline-sync/README.md

 currentBufferSize = readlineSync.setBufferSize([newBufferSize])
 ```

-When readlineSync reads from TTY directly (without reading by shell), a size `newBufferSize` buffer is used.
+When readlineSync reads from a console directly (without external program), a size `newBufferSize` buffer is used.
 Even if the user's response exceeds it, it's usually no problem, because the buffer is used repeatedly.
-But, some platforms's TTY might not accept user's response that exceeds it.
+But, some platforms's (e.g. Windows) console might not accept user's response that exceeds it.
 And set an enough size.
 The default is `1024`.

 ### setEncoding